Choosing the right blind rivet

-The larger the rivet diameter is, the stronger the bond will be.
-For example, if you are fastening two pieces of sheet metal with a grip range of 13 mm and want to use a 4.8 mm diameter rivet, a rivet height of 18 mm is required.
+Example: If you are going to join two metal plates with a grip of 13 mm and want to use a 4.8 mm diameter blank rivet, the rivet must be 18 mm long.

 |Ø mm||Your measured